pfdubois/BridgeBidding/source/AdvancedMajor.rst

 * if there is an overcall or double

 Rationale: If there is a double, 2N! is a Jordan raise so you wouldn't need 3♦ for this.
 After an overcall, you have cue bids.
+See also :ref:`Jordan All The Time <JATT>`.

 .. index::
    pair: Bergen raise; reverse